C-4PO/parkgate-io-hooks/README.md

 [![NPM](https://img.shields.io/npm/v/parkgate-io-hooks.svg)](https://www.npmjs.com/package/parkgate-io-hooks) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-__Parkgate IO Hooks__ is a frontend side library used from applications rendered on the **Parkgate IO Platform**.
+__Parkgate IO Hooks__ is a frontend side library used for applications rendered on the **Parkgate IO Platform**.
 Using a React Hooks API, implementers have access to features provided by the platform.

 ## Features
-* Get configuration data from a parkgate application with inital state of the application
+* Get initial state of application
 * Listen to changes in application window dimensions
 * Communicate with shared data accross multiple associated applications on a board
 * More features coming soon!